EMCain/drug_names/README.md

 ## Example ads
 Are you plagued by restless elbow?
 Ask your doctor if Mencardand Ethroarb® is right for you!

+You don't have to deal with an excess of desert sand bile alone.
+Ask your doctor if Relermin Azidoline Bexxer Syne Statethine® is right for you!

+Are you suffering from pompous knee?
+Try Sodiumate Hyamiham®!

 Is compulsive nausea keeping you up at night?
 Try Colybate®!

 Worried you might have vulgar buttock?
 Try Priomine®!

+Are you suffering from restless intestine?
+Ask your doctor if Urizol® is right for you!

+Are you plagued by sarcastic cornea?
+Salim Carostidexivenamicavush® can help!

+Is excessive exhaustion keeping you up at night?
+Ask your doctor about Zesynt Suprin Vitripipyra® today!

 Worried you might have restless brainstem?
 Try Therol Estchin®!